 Interview with a Cannibal

 In regards to this disease which is a neurodegenerative disease, IBT Media Inc. remarks, “People who eat people with a type of prion disease, a category of illness that also includes Creutzfeldt-Jakob disease in humans and Mad Cow Disease in animals, tend to have brains that look like sponges and neurological damage that takes away control over the body.”
-Once infected by this disease a person has trouble walking and “and from there it was a rapid descent into losing control over their limbs and emotions…” This prion disease is “usually rapidly progressive and always fatal.”
+Once infected by this disease a person had trouble walking and “and from there it was a rapid descent into losing control over their limbs and emotions…” This prion disease is “usually rapidly progressive and always fatal.”

 Causes of Cannibalism

-In the modern world, the reasons are myriad of which it is hard to pinpoint the exact cause why an individual performs this act.
-The mostly believed cause is a cannibal feels he is in control.
-When he kills and consumes the flesh of the already dead victim, he feels he has power over that person, and ultimately over people.
+In the modern world, the reasons are myriad making it hard to pinpoint the exact psychological reason why an individual engages in this act.
+The mostly believed reason is a cannibal wants to feel he is in control of his victim.
+When he kills and consumes the flesh of the dead victim, he feels he has power over that person, and ultimately over people.
 Another believed reason is most of these individual cannibals are loners.
-When they kill and consume their flesh, they feel they are not alone.
-They may stay with the dead body for several days cutting a piece while by having someone there makes them not to feel lonely.
+When they kill an individual, they stay with the dead body for a certain period.
+They will talk with the dead, dance with it, offer it food, sleep with it while having a small bite of the dead body's flesh and internal organs.
 Another reason why a person may become a cannibal is out of curiosity.
-There are other reasons out there but as stated above it is hard to know why some people decide to become cannibals.
-In some circumstances in the modern world, a person may resort to cannibalism in order to survive.
+There are other reasons out there but as stated above it is difficult to know why some people decide to become cannibals.
+In some circumstances in the modern world, a person may resort to cannibalism in to survive.
 This is particularly the case in times of starvation.